mhaffizhhh/Machine_Learning/Deep Learning/Convolutional Neural Networks/Pneumonia/README.md

 The CNN model is trained to classify chest X-ray images as either normal or pneumonia-affected.
 The performance of the model is evaluated primarily using the accuracy metric.
 The notebook provides a step-by-step guide through the entire process, from data preparation to model evaluation.

 ## Conclusion
-This project demonstrates the application of Convolutional Neural Network (CNN) in medical imaging, specifically for detecting pneumonia from chest X-ray images.
+This project demonstrates the application of Convolutional Neural Networks (CNN) in medical imaging, specifically for detecting pneumonia from chest X-ray images.
 It serves as a practical example of how deep learning can be applied to real-world healthcare challenges.